 Solar-powered refrigeration systems can reduce waste by dealing with disruptions in the chain while new coatings that can be placed on produce help to control the amount of water and carbon dioxide that fruit releases.
 This also controls the amount of oxygen that enters the fruit, helping it to stay fresher for longer.

-As new technologies emerge they can give suppliers more time to deliver goods, while also giving consumers more time to use it, therefore, increasing the time it takes for food to spoil.
+As new technologies emerge they can give suppliers more time to deliver goods, while also giving consumers more time to use them, therefore, increasing the time it takes for food to spoil.

 This is an area that supermarkets need to make an improvement in because donating unsold goods can significantly reduce the amount of waste.
 There are a number of supermarkets in the UK that are already working with platforms that notify local charities when surplus food is available.